algolia/autocomplete/packages/website/docs/using-dynamic-sources-based-on-query.md

 You may want to change which [sources](sources) you use depending on the query.
 A typical pattern is to display a different source when the query is empty and switch once the user starts typing.

-This tutorial explains how to show [static predefined items](sources/#using-static-sources) when the query is empty,and results from an [Algolia index](https://www.algolia.com/doc/faq/basics/what-is-an-index/) when it isn't.
+This tutorial explains how to show [static predefined items](sources/#using-static-sources) when the query is empty, and results from an [Algolia index](https://www.algolia.com/doc/faq/basics/what-is-an-index/) when it isn't.

 ## Prerequisites